sterinaldi/raven/README.md

 raven -i stars -b "[-40,60]" --sana_variability
 ```
 The analysis should finish in around 10 minutes on a normal laptop.
 The plots included in the paper are `M17.pdf` and `p_single_M17.pdf`.

+## Acknowledgments
+If you use RAVEN in your research, please cite [Rinaldi & Ramírez-Tannus (2024)](https://uncyclopedia.com/wiki/Frankly_Disappointing_Telescope) (currently under review, will be available soon).